 General Concepts (with a time dependent problem)

-In the following we introduce how to construct and use the basic components of a finite element method ending the first part with solving a simple Laplace problem.
+In the following we introduce how to construct and use the basic components of a finite element method ending with solving a heat equation.
 The required steps are:

 • constructing a tessellation of the computational domain (hierarchical grid and grid view)